Crystallek/roblox-game-update-checker/README.md

   - .start - Starts the checking.
   - .stop - Stops the checking (can take longer to respond)
   - .getgamesfromfile - Loads the games from file into memory.
-  - .erasegames - Delete all games from memory (it won't delete them from the file though)
+  - .erasegamesfrommemory - Deletes all games from memory (it won't delete them from the file though)
+  - .erasegamesfrofile - Deletes all games from a file

 TODO (in this order):
   - optimalisation